MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

     github "microsoft/appcenter-sdk-apple" ~> X.X.X
     ```

-1. Run `carthage update`.
-This will fetch dependencies into a **Carthage/Checkouts** folder, and then build each framework.
+1. Run `carthage update` to fetch dependencies into a **Carthage/Checkouts** folder.
+Then build each framework.
 1. Open your application target's **General** settings tab.
 Drag and drop **AppCenter.framework**, **AppCenterAnalytics.framework**, and **AppCenterCrashes.framework** files from the **Carthage/Build/iOS** folder into Xcode's Project Navigator.
 The **AppCenter.framework** is required to start the SDK.
 If it isn't  added to the project, the other modules won't work and your app won't compile.
 1. A dialog will appear, make sure your app target is checked.
 Then click **Finish**.